-Hemp and Hemp-Derived CBD Expected To Be Legalized In Farm Bill Next Week
+Hemp And Hemp-Derived CBD Expected To Be Legalized In Farm Bill Next Week

-If President Donald Trump signs the newly proposed Farm Bill into law, hemp will be legalized in the United States.
+If President Donald Trump signs the newly proposed farm bill into law, hemp will be legalized in the United States.
 That spells good news for purveyors of hemp-derived CBD, reports Nutracap labs, a dietary supplement provider.
 However, one of the most popular medical byproducts of hemp, CBD oil, remains illegal under federal law.

 For the uninitiated, there is a difference between hemp oil and CBD oil, and it mostly boils down to where the oils are derived.